Litauen/docs.bannerlordmodding.lt/modding/crashes.md

     REASON: error/missing sandboxcore_equipment_sets.xml for the hero's culture.
 Hero turned 18

 ??? failure "TournamentGames - TournamentMatch - AddParticipant - TournamentBehavior - FillParticipants"
     REASON: RBM Tournament expects local culture troops in the settlement for the Tournament.
-Troops were not implemented for that culture.
+Not all tiers (0-6) of troops are implemented for that culture.
+Check your troop tree.

 ??? failure "Clan - OnFortificationAdded - PreAfterLoad"
     REASON: Old save loaded on a new map with new settlements not present in the old save